 Roswell Park Cancer Institute

-Cancer research is a core element of its mission.
+Roswell Park is dedicated to providing the highest quality total care to patients; to conducting research into the causes, treatment and prevention of cancer; and to educating the public and the next generation of those who study and treat cancer.
 Groundbreaking research by RPCI scientists has led to greater understanding of the nature of cancer and to major advances in cancer diagnosis and treatment that are now in use worldwide.
 RPCI instituted the nation’s first chemotherapy program, pioneered studies on the relationship between smoking and lung cancer and developed photodynamic therapy (PDT) and the prostate-specific antigen (PSA) blood test.
-A comprehensive cancer genetics program, now under development at RPCI, will rival the world’s leading programs in that field.
+RPCI’s comprehensive cancer genetics program, now under development at RPCI, will rival the world’s leading programs in that field.
 The Institute also made significant contributions to the landmark human genome project.
 RPCI’s Center for Pharmacology and Therapeutics is one of the few centers in the nation capable of all phases of drug development, from the conceptual stage through manufacturing and testing.

 - Michael Joseph, Chairman of the Board